-Alpha Credit Group Plc
+Alpha Credit Group PLC

-Alpha Credit Group Plc was set up in July 1999 in the UK and is the issuer under the Bank's US\$1 billion Euro Medium Term Note Programme.
+Alpha Credit Group PLC was set up in April 1999 in the UK and is an issuer under the Bank's EUR8 billion Euro Medium Term Note Programme.
 It is a finance subsidiary and its only activity is to raise funds and on-lend them to Alpha Bank.

-Since its inception Alpha Group has issued €600 million of the notes under the Programme and it has on-lent the full cash proceeds received to the Bank.
-The Bank owns 100 per cent. of Alpha Credit Group Plc's share capital.
+Since its inception Alpha Credit Group PLC has issued €3,650 million of the notes under the Programme and has on-lent the full cash proceeds to the Bank.
+The Bank owns 100 per cent. of Alpha Credit Group PLC's share capital.